chaseruskin/orbit/README.md

 ## Low effort integration

 To encourage code reuse and faster development cycles, Orbit includes HDL-specific commands to integrate designs across ips.
-For example, Orbit can display HDL code snippets of other known design units to be instantiated within your local ip.
+For example, Orbit can display HDL code snippets of existing design units to be instantiated within your local ip.

+This includes support for VHDL source code:
 ```
 $ orbit get and_gate --ip gates:2.0.0 --library --signals --instance
 ```